aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/oleobjects/_index.md

 keywords: "Get, add, delete, and update an OLE object in an Excel worksheet."
 description: "Aspose.Cells Cloud REST API support getting, adding, deleting, and updating an OLE object in an Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 100
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, OleObjects
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, OleObjects
 ---

 **How to working with OLE objects on an Excel worksheet**